 Hazelcast's ever-expanding online training center provides in-depth courses for a range of experience levels.
 Whether you're interested in learning the basics of in-memory systems, or you're looking for advanced, real-world production examples and best practices, we've got you covered.

 These in-person, instructor-led training courses include interactive discussions and hands-on workshops covering a wide range of topics.
 Check back often as we add more trainings in a city near you!

-Hazelcast onsite training is delivered by our global team of Senior Solutions Architects, who are recognized, hands-on experts in Hazelcast technology and in-memory data grids, as well as high-performance distributed computing in both the open source and enterprise spheres.
-We can deliver any combination of the following pre-packaged offerings.
-We can also create a customized learning experience specifically tailored to your implementation.
+Hazelcast onsite training is delivered by hands-on experts in Hazelcast technology, in-memory data grids, high-performance distributed computing, and stream processing in both the open source and enterprise spheres.
+We can deliver an in-person version of our online training courses combined with customized content focused on your specific needs.